What is a cavernous malformation?

 Cavernous malformations are usually diagnosed and evaluated by using magnetic resonance imaging (MRI) and computed tomography (CT).
 Unlike most other cerebrovascular conditions, cavernous malformations are difficult or impossible to see on angiograms, because the blood flow within the malformations is very slow and because the vessels feeding them are so tiny.

 Most children who don’t have symptoms will never notice any ill effects of the cavernous malformations and do fine with a "wait-and-see" approach.

 If the cavernous malformation bleeds, surgery may be recommended.
 Surgery is a good option if there is a single cavernous malformation that is clearly the cause of the child's symptoms and is located in a part of the brain that can be easily accessed.
 Most children have excellent outcomes from surgery.

-Our expert clinicians in the Boston Children’s Hospital Cerebrovascular Surgery and Interventions Center are highly experienced in treating cavernous malformations.
+Our expert clinicians in the Boston Children’s Hospital Cerebrovascular Surgery and Interventions Center are highly experienced in treating cavernous malformations and other cerebrovascular conditions.

 In addition to treating the cavernous malformation itself, we bring together a team to address any neurologic problems it may have caused, including neurologists, physical and occupational therapists, and speech-language therapists.